* This is the Professional Version. *

-Ankylosing spondylitis (AS) is a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back pain; back stiffness; accentuated kyphosis; constitutional symptoms; aortitis; cardiac conduction abnormalities; and anterior uveitis.
+Ankylosing spondylitis (AS) is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back pain; back stiffness; accentuated kyphosis; constitutional symptoms; aortitis; cardiac conduction abnormalities; and anterior uveitis.
 Diagnosis requires showing sacroiliitis on x-ray.
-Treatment is with NSAIDs or tumor necrosis factor inhibitors and physical measures that maintain joint flexibility.
+Treatment is with NSAIDs or tumor necrosis factor antagonists and physical measures that maintain joint flexibility.

 AS is 3 times more frequent in men than in women and begins most often between ages 20 and 40.
 It is 10 to 20 times more common among 1st-degree relatives of AS patients than in the general population.
 The risk of AS in 1st-degree relatives with the HLA-B27 allele is about 20%.
 Increased prevalence of HLA-B27 in whites or HLA-B7 in blacks supports a genetic predisposition.
 However, the concordance rate in identical twins is only about 50%, suggesting that environmental factors contribute.
 The pathophysiology probably involves immune-mediated inflammation.